jettlove/jettlove/README.md

 💡 I take part at [hackathons](#hacks) as a Judge/Mentor

-🌱 Currently [refreshing](https://github.com/KNIAZEV1/algo-js-solutions) my knowledge in algo and ds
+🌱 Currently [refreshing](https://github.com/KNIAZEV1/algo-js-solutions) my knowledge in algo and having fun with React Native

 ### Connect with me: